sergio-oliveira-br/myApp/README.md

   - **Spring Boot:** A framework that simplifies backend configuration and enables the development of standalone applications with minimal setup.
   - **Maven:** Used for dependency management and project building.
   - **Jakarta:** Facilitates the creation of entities and business models.
-  - **JPA (Java Persistence API):** Manages the creation and manipulation of database tables.
+  - **JPA (Java Persistence API):** Manages creating and manipulating database tables.
   - **RESTful API:** Facilitates communication between frontend and backend through RESTful services for data operations (CRUD).

 - **Database:**
   - **PostgreSQL:** The application uses PostgreSQL in production.
-PostgreSQL is known for its reliability, efficiency, and robustness in managing data, providing secure storage and fast retrieval of information.
+PostgreSQL is known for its reliability, efficiency, and robustness in managing data, providing secure storage and fast information retrieval.

 - **Hosting:**
   - **Heroku:** The application is hosted on Heroku, providing a scalable and reliable cloud infrastructure with a simplified deployment process.